 For when you want to strum the chords of a song.
-You learn to outline the harmony of a song and also provide rhythmic support for the main theme in the song.
-As some chords are harder than others, we use a few categories to help you find songs with chords you know and like.
+Some chords are harder than others, so we use a few categories to help you find songs with chords you know and like:

 |Cowboy chords||Basic chords all guitarists need to know: A, Am, C, D, Dm, E, Em, F, G. Essential for every jam around a campfire.|

 |Fancy chords||Relatively basic shapes to hold, but they have complex names like Am7, Dsus4, Cadd9.
 There are more of these than you can poke a stick at, so you may need to learn new ones for any given song.|

 |Moveable chords||Intermediate shapes that can be moved around the fretboard, but without a full barre.
 These are a great stepping-stone to barre chords.|

 |Barre chords||More challenging intermediate shapes that require a full barre with the index finger, covering 5 or 6 strings.
 These are hard work, and take practice!|

 For when you want to learn how to play as a part of a group, look for these exercises.

 |Riffs||Riffs are those repeated musical ideas that make up the backbone of many songs – think of the intro to Smoke On The Water or Back In Black.
 Typically played on the thick strings, using single notes and power chords.|